ndeimler99/TARPON/README.md

 ## [Additional Help and Information](#help)

 For additional help please contact Nathaniel Deimler by opening an issue on this repository or by email at ndeimler@uni-mainz.de or nathanieldeimler.research@gmail.com or visit Deimler et al., 2025 for more information.
+We are currently aware of an issue when supplying very large fastq files to TARPON.
+Picard tools runs out of memory during the conversion to bam and we are working on a fix.

 ## [Basic Input Parameters](#input)
 | Parameter      | Epi2Me Appearance |Description | Type | Default     |